nebfield/snpQT/docs/user-guide/quickstart.md

 * Inputs:
     * `--vcf`: This workflow requires a valid VCF file of human genomic data
-    * `--fam`: This workflow also requires an accompanying plink .fam file which should contain the same samples as the VCF file.
+    * `--fam`: This workflow also requires an accompanying PLINK .fam file which should contain the same samples as the VCF file.
 * snpQT options:
-	* `--post_impute` runs the [post-imputation workflow]
+	* `--post_impute` runs the [post-imputation quality control workflow](https://snpqt.readthedocs.io/en/latest/user-guide/workflows/#post-imputation-quality-control)
-	* `--sexcheck false`, the toy dataset doesn't have sex chromosomes
+	* `--sexcheck false`, the toy dataset doesn't have sex chromosomes so to avoid PLINK producing an error, `snpQT` skips the sex discrepancies check step using this parameter.

 !!! note
     * `--post_impute` is designed for users who have imputed their data and they wish to perform a post-imputation quality control.
 You can use the output binary files of this workflow to run any other workflow that is supported by `snpQT`.